-Volunteer With FCT
+Volunteer with FCT

 Fundación Cordillera Tropical invites the participation of volunteers in its ongoing conservation projects.
-In 2020, volunteers will be able to contribute to two field initiatives, one in grass páramo within Sangay National Park, and the second on the agricultural frontier of Sangay, where the future conservation of wild montane forest habitats hangs in the balance.
+In 2020, volunteers will be able to contribute to two field initiatives, one in grass páramos within Sangay National Park, and the second on the agricultural frontier of Sangay, where the future conservation of wild montane forest habitats hangs in the balance.
 Additional volunteering opportunities may be added during the first semester of 2020.

-FCT is now accepting inquiries for two projects in 2020.
+FCT is now accepting inquiries for two projects in 2020:

 Liability and Insurance

 Volunteers are required to carry personal health and accident insurance that covers any injuries or illnesses sustained while in Ecuador.
-Volunteers will coordinate with their health care provider regarding necessary vaccinations for travel and work in Ecuador.
+Volunteers should coordinate with their health care provider regarding necessary vaccinations for travel and work in Ecuador.

-Travel costs and Volunteer Contribution
+Travel Costs and Volunteer Contribution

 For stays of one month, the daily contribution is $32 ($960/month); for the second and subsequent months, the daily contribution is $24 ($720/month).

-Please email the follow information to email@example.com:
+Please email the following information to email@example.com:

-In which volunteer program would you like to participate?
+In which volunteer program you would like to participate

 Short essay on why you want to volunteer with FCT in Ecuador